Best Psychology Summer Programs – 2026

 The program runs from 9 am-4 pm five days a week; non-local students must secure supervised housing and transportation.
 Alternatively, there is an online option available where students participate in synchronous sessions for approximately four hours per day.

-Admission to CNI-X is selective; about 30% of applicants are accepted.
-The selection committee looks for students who are highly motivated about participating in the experience.
+Admission to CNI-X is selective; about 16% of applicants are accepted.
+The selection committee looks for students who are highly motivated to participate in the experience.
 Accordingly, as part of the application process, students must submit a short essay about their interest in the program.

 • Location: Durham, NC